Living in our yurts year-round through many New England winters, here are a few things we've learned...

 My main piece of advice is to get the stove you feel most comfortable using day and night: it will become a part of your life for half the year.

-I have tried the whole range of electrical, gas, kerosene, very low-amperage electric, etc. I have run heavy duty 10 gauge extension cords from an external power source, either from a neighboring house or from a power box at the power lines.
+I have tried the whole range: from candles and kerosene and propane lighting to solar power and micro-amperage electric.
+You can run almost any power tools with a heavy duty 10 gauge extension cord from a meter at the utility pole, or a nearby neighbor.
 A medium-gauge extension cord up to a few hundred feet will run a small refrigerator, lights, a radio, and a laptop computer comfortably.
 I tend to not use appliances that use electricity to generate heat (stove, water heater, space heater, toaster, iron, clothes dryer, etc.) because of the high increase of energy draw required (and wood is local and free if you work it up).

 In New Hampshire, regulations come in two forms: state and town.
 The state regulates environmental-type things.
-In this case, water - coming in and going out.
-The towns regulate building: what you can build,and where, and what uses are permitted in what you build.
+In this case, water - coming in and going out of the yurt.
+The towns on the other hand regulate building: what you can build, and where, and what uses are permitted in what you build.
 This general pattern holds for neighboring states as well.

 There are some areas of town/state overlap as well.
 For example: the state dictates what constitutes a suitable water system for a dwelling, and licenses those (civil engineers) who are authorized to design and certify them.
-But it is the town which enforces this, and issues you with a notice of occupancy upon completing your water system.
+But it is the town which enforces this, and it can issue you with a notice of occupancy upon completing your water system.
 Another example of overlap: NH mandates that if towns use a building code (many NH towns don’t), it must be one particular building code, known as BOCA.
 BOCA is written with conventionally-built houses in mind.
 Making yurts that comply with BOCA is quite difficult, even if they are built with graded lumber and insulation.
 The code is just not designed with portable fabric-covered structures in mind.
-Some yurt companies have BOCA wind and snow load-certified yurts (I have not sought certification for mine), but no fabric-covered yurts meet BOCA’s insulation R-value requirements (read my article at custommade.com for more info on why R-values are not as important to keeping yurts warm).
-However, BOCA is not usually a deal-breaker to living in a yurt, and have known hundreds of people who live or have lived in yurts in New England without breaking any laws.
+Some yurt companies have BOCA wind and snow load-certified yurts (I have not sought certification for mine), but no fabric-covered yurts meet BOCA’s insulation R-value requirements.
+However, BOCA is not usually a deal-breaker to living in a yurt, and I have known hundreds of people who live or have lived in yurts in New England without breaking any laws.

 The State Part.
 The state of NH requires you to have a way to deal with the water you use.
 If you use more, you must have a better system to deal with it after.
 Makes sense.
 If you are going to be cooking and/or bathing in your yurt, you can--as a bare minimum--carry in your water to use at a sink (or washtub if you’re super-simple), and set up a pipe leading out of your sink to a dry well (or carry out the washtub to pour in the dry well).